onlymikey/discord-mass-ban/README.md

 ```

 ## ℹ️ Information
-- Cleaned up a lot of the code from v1, should be a little more understandable to anyone that wants to contribute!
-- Made the user experience a lot more easier for a newbie to operate, simply enter the token and the guild id in the configuration, then run either of the files from there.
+- This project is now archived, and no further updates will be provided.
+It has served its purpose, and I am no longer actively maintaining it.
+Feel free to fork the project if you find it useful.
-- If you need any support, pm my [telegram](https://t.me/afqro).
+- If you need any support, send me an email at qro.gh@pm.me or send me a pm my [telegram](https://t.me/ro32pTQHAs).

 ---
 ###### This project here has been made for educational purposes only.
 I do not control the misconduct of my tool.
 I do not promote the usage of my tool.